William P. Lawlor: Legal career

 Beginning at age 30, Lawlor studied law at University of California, Hastings College of Law, 1885-1887, and in the offices of Rhodes & Barstow and Dennis Spencer in San Francisco, California.
 (Augustus L. Rhodes was chief justice of California from 1870 to 1872.)
 On December 16, 1898, Governor James Budd named Lawlor, then age 40, a judge of the San Francisco County Superior Court.
 He was re-elected to the bench in 1900, 1906 and 1912.
-As a Superior Court judge, Lawlor dismissed indictments in the San Francisco trolley bribery cases against Patrick Calhoun, Tirey L. Ford, Thornwell Mullally, and William M. Abbott, officials of the United Railroads.
+As a Superior Court judge, Lawlor dismissed indictments in the San Francisco trolley bribery cases against officials of the United Railroads.

 In 1910, Lawlor ran unsuccessfully against Republican candidate Henry A. Melvin for the California Supreme Court.
 In 1914, Lawlor was elected an associate justice of the California Supreme Court, replacing Frank M. Angellotti who was elected chief justice.
 Lawlor served in that position from January 3, 1915, until his death on July 25, 1926.
 In 1922, Lawlor ran against Curtis D. Wilbur for the position of chief justice, but lost.